 How to Assemble a Homemade Hydroponic System

-- First, we will need to prepare our container to hold the water reservoir.
+- First, we must prepare our container to hold the water reservoir.
 The container must be opaque (does not let any light in).
-The presence of sunlight will encourage algae’s growth, which will steal oxygen and nutrients from your plants, stunting their progress and possibly even killing them.
+Sunlight will encourage algae growth, stealing oxygen and nutrients from your plants, stunting their progress and possibly even killing them.
 If your container is transparent (such as a fish tank), spray painting it black or covering it with a garbage bag should do the trick.

 - Next, we need to prepare our raft.
-Take the Styrofoam, and using your knife, cut it into a rectangle that is about ¼ an inch smaller on each side than the opening of your container.
-So let’s say you used an aquarium with an opening that is 12 inches x 14 inches.
+Take the Styrofoam, and using your knife, cut it into a rectangle about ¼ an inch smaller on each side than the opening of your container.
+So let’s say you used an aquarium with an opening 12 inches x 14 inches.
 You would cut your Styrofoam into a rectangle 11 ¾ inches x 13 ¾ inches.

 - Now you need to cut holes in the Styrofoam for your net pots.
 Place them on the Styrofoam and use a pencil to trace around their base.
-Keep some distance between them, both to maintain the structural integrity of the Styrofoam and to give your plants some space to receive sunlight and grow.
+Keep some distance between them to maintain the Styrofoam’s structural integrity and give your plants some space to receive sunlight and grow.
 Use your knife to cut out the circles where your pots will sit.

 - Near one of the ends of the Styrofoam, cut a small hole that will allow you to run an air tube into the water.

 - Fill the container up with water/nutrient solution.
-Fill most of the container, but still leaving some space for your raft.
+Fill most of the container, but leave space for your raft.